 Conversations in the office should be conducted in a low voice, as befits an office environment.

 There are full-time workers in our office who are extremely sensitive to chemicals typically found in perfumes, colognes, soaps, and in hair-care and other products.
 We respectfully ask you to be mindful of this.

 The office has a well-stocked reference library in which subject areas are clearly labeled.
 All are welcome to use reference materials (and contribute to them), but please put the books back where you found them.

 Tea, Coffee, Snacks

 Staff interpreters routinely make available tea and snacks on the pantry counter for the enjoyment of all.
 Please cooperate by replenishing tea, milk, sugar and other supplies.
-If you use cups or other dishes, clean and dispose of them properly.
-There is no cleaning staff for your personal debris.
+If you use cups or other dishes, please clean and dispose of them.

-Feel free to address any questions to any of the staff interpreters.
+Feel free to address any questions to the interpreter staff.